hj-dojo/bdh_finalproject/README.md

 * **getAntibioticsNames.sql:** This query was run on the MIMIC III postgreSQL database to retrieve the the list of antibiotics names within the prescrition table (`antibiotics.txt`).
 The initial list of antibiotics was taken from [wikipedia](https://en.wikipedia.org/wiki/List_of_antibiotics).
 * **getRelevantVitals.sql:** This query was run to create the `vitals_definitions.csv` file that contains all the ITEM_IDs associated with routine vitals.
 This list was further trimmed to just include a subset selecting non-invasive and most common routine measurement types.
 * **getSepsisICD9Codes.sql:** This query was used to retrieve the diagnosis code used to identify an real sepsis diagnosis.
-This could be used to validate the patients identifed to have onset of sepsis against patients with a diagnosis of sepsis (**NOT USED**)
+This could be used to validate the patients identifed to have onset of sepsis against patients with a diagnosis of sepsis, but was not used in the project.

 These results from these queries are also stored as static files in the **data** folder.
 ### Big Data Pipeline
 This consists of the Apache Spark code in Scala that is used to do the data preparation, labeling, feature construction and test of some Spark classification algorithms.
 The scala code is in the `src` folder within the `bdhproject.sepsis` package.

-We use **Apache Spark 2.3.0** and use the Core, ML and SQL libraries.
+We use **Apache Spark 2.3.0** and used the spark-core, spark-mllib and spark-sql libraries.

 The code structure is shown below:
 ```